GrassRootsCrypto/GrassRootsCrypto.github.io/_posts/2021-07-28-thorchain-hack-overview.md

    This has been suggested but it is too early to tell.
 The outcome of the security audits and the white/grey hacker review will help determine the path and timeframe moving forward.
 There will be more detail released once that has occurred.

+### Previous video
+This video was on the first ETH Hack (the first one described in the video above) where I look at the code, if you want more information.
+{% include video id="IaT6wCu_Vgg" provider="youtube" %}